DOI-ONRR/doi-extractives-data/_how-it-works/laws-and-regulations/federal-laws-and-reforms.md

   <h3>Other laws</h3>

   <p>There are many other laws with which extractive industries companies must comply.
-DOI, EPA, the National Oceanic and Atmospheric Administration (NOAA), and other federal agencies’ websites contain more comprehensive lists of related laws that they enforce:</p>
+DOI, EPA, the National Oceanic and Atmospheric Administration (NOAA), and other federal agencies’ websites contain more comprehensive lists of laws they enforce:</p>

   <ul class="list-bullet">
   	<li><a href="http://www.boem.gov/Regulations/BOEM-Governing-Statutes.aspx">DOI BOEM</a></li>